-Revenue increased four percent for the year ended December 31, 2022 compared to the year ended December 31, 2021.
-The increase in renewal revenue reflects improved price realization and growth in the number of renewed home service plans.
-The decrease in real estate revenue primarily reflects a decline in the number of first-year real estate home service plans driven by a continuation of the challenging home seller's market.
-The increase in direct-to-consumer revenue reflects improved price realization and a mix shift to higher priced products, offset, in part, by a decline in the number of first-year direct-to-consumer home service plans.
+Revenue increased seven percent for the year ended December 31, 2023 compared to the year ended December 31, 2022.
+The increase in renewal revenue primarily reflects improved price realization resulting from our prior pricing actions.
+The decrease in real estate revenue primarily reflects a decline in the number of first-year real estate home warranties driven by a continuation of the challenging real estate market, offset, in part, by improved price realization from our prior pricing actions.
+The decrease in direct-to-consumer revenue primarily reflects a decline in the number of first-year direct-to-consumer home warranties, which we believe was driven by a decline in overall category demand for home warranties.
 The increase in other revenue was primarily driven by growth in on-demand home services.

-Number of home service plans, reduction in number of home service plans and customer retention rate are presented below.
+The following table provides a summary of the number of home warranties, reduction in number of home warranties and customer retention rate: